nikhil7e/vef2-h1/readme.md

 # API Documentation

-This API provides endpoints for managing users, items, questions, categories, departments, and courses.
+This API provides endpoints for managing users, items, questions and categories.

 ## Users